a3-audio/a3-doc/source/user/moc.md

 # A³ Motion usermanual
-A³ Motion is a Touch-Motion-Sampler for Audio-Live-Panning.
-It has a touchdisplay which lets you control audio-sources as balls in listening area.
+A³ Motion is a Touch Motion Sampler for Audio Live Panning.
+It has a touchdisplay which lets you control audio sources as balls in listening area.
 You can record and store motions on samplebanks.
-Map them on buttons to interact pause/play/one-shot in live-situations.
+Map them on buttons to interact pause/play/one-shot in live situations.

 ## OVERVIEW:
 ### HARDWARE LAYOUT